 The Wellington Regional Growth Framework and the Urban Growth Agenda

-Why are we developing the Wellington Regional Growth Framework?
+Why did we develop the Wellington Regional Growth Framework?

 The region is growing faster than it has done for many decades, and is facing immediate and longer-term housing supply and affordability, urban development and infrastructure challenges.